Rai News 24: Developments and contrasts with Rai

-On 29 August 2011, Rai News 24 passed into a new interim studio to allow some renovations of the previous one.
-On this occasion, new technical solutions were tested: diode lighting, capable of reducing fuel consumption and thermal dispersion, and new remote-controlled cameras.
+On 29 August 2011, Rai News 24 shifted into a new interim studio due to ongoing renovations of the previous one.
+In the new studio, diode lighting capable of reducing fuel consumption and thermal dispersion, and new remote-controlled cameras, were tested.

-Starting from October 2011 the channel, by corporate choice, hosts some daily columns of the TGR, namely Piazza Affari (currently broadcast on Rai 3) and Italia Sera (scheduled at 22:00 and closed the following December).
-Both TGR and Rai News do not approve of these variations of the scheduling.
+SInce October 2011, the channel, by corporate choice, hosted selected daily columns of the TGR, namely Piazza Affari and Italia Sera; however, TGR and Rai News did not approve of these variations being scheduled, resulting in the former being closed in December of that year, and the latter shifting to Rai 3.

-In the same month, the director Corradino Mineo explained (in an editorial and in some interviews with other newspapers) the difficulties of Rai News in operating efficiently, due to the scarce technical means and collaborators available, a circumstance in his opinion linked to the company's lack of interest in the network.
+In the same month, the director Corradino Mineo explained in an editorial and in some interviews with other newspapers the difficulties of Rai News' operational efficiency, due to the scracity of technical resources and staff, a circumstance he believed was linked to Rai's lack of interest in the network.
 The director complains, in particular, of the lack of recording operators in the studio, with the consequent obligation to adopt fixed cameras (and therefore a low quality of the television image), the poverty of graphics, (due to the absence of a newsroom specifically in charge of its management), the shortage of staff and multiple other problems.

-On 15 December 2011, Rai News renewed the theme song and graphics, with the transition to the panoramic 16:9 format, becoming the first Rai newscast to broadcast with this aspect ratio.
-Rai also announced the new version of the historic studio of the channel for the first months of 2012, but in fact the project only materialized in early 2013.
+On 15 December 2011, the Rai News programme renewed its sonic branding and branding graphics, transitioning to the 16:9 format, becoming the first Rai news programme to broadcast with this aspect ratio.
+Rai also announced a new version of the historic studio of the channel for early 2012, however, the project would only materialise in early 2013.

-Since March 2012, along the lines of the competing news channel TGcom24, Rai News has begun to make flash news broadcasts on other Rai digital channels as "information pills" (which among other things have the effect of promoting the network).
-In addition, for the cost containment policy practised by Rai, the channel's budget is reduced by 300,000 euros, which thus drops to just over five million euros.
+Since March 2012, following the example of competing news channel TGcom24, Rai News began to make flash news broadcasts on other Rai digital channels as "information snippets", which among other things, helped with promoting the network.
+In addition, due to Rai's cost-cutting policy, the channel's budget was reduced by 300,000 euros, which dropped it to just over five million euros.

-In the same year, Rai planned a merger of Rai News and Televideo, entrusting the task to deputy general director Antonio Marano, but this idea also did not meet the approval of the two newspapers.
+In the same year, Rai proposed a merger between Rai News and Televideo, entrusting the task to deputy general director Antonio Marano, however, the idea was not approved by both companies.